 Sajeel Khanna comments, “These new technology trends are allowing our employees to further develop their knowledge, focus more on embracing and acquiring newer skills that are enabling them to work smarter and deliver a superior end result.
 These new trends will be a game changer for us and the construction industry this year.”

 Headquartered in Texas, U.S., BluEntCAD is specialized in outsourcing millwork, shop drawings, architectural design and drafting solutions including – BIM construction documentation, CAD services, AutoCAD to Revit conversion, and BIM consulting services with accolades in U.S., UK, New Zealand, Australia and APAC region.

-If you are looking for 3D architectural services, you can count on BluEntCAD.
+If you are looking for construction documentation, you can count on BluEntCAD.